SHIMANO Di2, SRAM eTAP AXS OR ??? – WHAT’S BEST FOR YOU

 Shimano is a huge company in the cycling industry and has over 10 times the worldwide cycling revenue of Campagnolo, both of which make other cycling products, notably wheelsets.
 The US market is less than 20% of Campy’s overall revenue and their full-time US employee base numbers in the single digits.

 SRAM is larger overall than Campagnolo, larger in the US (though perhaps smaller in Europe), and larger in road groupsets even though it has been in the road groupset market since only 2008.
-SRAM also has a large mountain bike business, owns Zipp and Quark along with several other mountain-bike focused cycling brands all of which are served by the same dealer and service network.
+SRAM also has a large mountain bike business, owns the Zipp wheels and Quarq powermeters divisions along with several other mountain-bike focused cycling brands all of which are served by the same dealer and service network.

 Why do I mention this?